rbachawal/Mywork/ProvisionerQuickstartGuide.md

       `$ getenforce`

-* [x] Provision your Controller: Ensure that the storage controller attached to the servers is configured correctly with pools and volumes.
+* [x] Provision your Controller: ensure that the storage controller attached to the servers is correctly configured with pools and volumes.

-   ## Base Command
+  Base Command

   `./controller-cli.sh host -h '<controller host>' -u <username> -p '<password>'`

   Where,

   - -h : hostname/IP address of controller
   - -u : Username of controller
   - -p : Password for mentioned username

 Usage -